ivandokov/phockup/readme.md

 If you would like to limit how deep the directories are traversed, you can use the `--maxdepth` option to specify the maximum number of levels below the input directory to process.
 In order to process only the input directory, you can disable sub-directory processing with:
 `--maxdepth=0`  The current implementation is limited to a maximum depth of 255.

+### Improving throughput with concurrency
+If you want to allocate additional CPUs/cores to the image processing operations, you can specify additional resources via the `--max-concurrency` flag.
+Specifying `--max-concurrency=n`, where `n` represents the maximum number of operations to attempt concurrently, will leverage the additional CPU resources to start additional file operations while waiting for file I/O.  This can lead to significant increases in file processing throughput.

+Due to how concurrency is implemented in Phockup (specifically `ThreadPoolExecutor`), this option has the greatest impact on directories with a large numbers of files in them, versus many directories with small numbers of files in each.
+As a general rule, the concurrency _should not_ be set higher than the core-count of the system processing the images.

+`--max-concurrency=1` has the default behavior of no concurrency while processing the files in the directories.
+Beginning with 50% of the cores available is a good start.
+Larger numbers can have diminishing returns as the number of concurrent operations saturate the file I/O of the system.

+Concurrently processing files does have an impact on the order that messages are written to the console/log and the ability to quickly terminate the program, as the execution waits for all in-flight operations to complete before shutting down.

 ## Development

 ### Running tests